-It is the responsibility of the New York State Department of Environmental Conservation (NYSDEC), in conjunction with the New York State Department of Health, to review the RI/IRM Work Plan and supporting documents, for completeness and conformance with the site-specific cleanup objectives and to make a decision to accept or reject these documents based on this review.
-The NYSDEC also has the responsibility and authority to review and approve all QA documentation collected during brownfield cleanup construction and to confirm that the QA Plan was followed.
+It is the responsibility of NYSDEC, in conjunction with the NYSDOH, to review the RI/IRM/AA Work Plan and supporting documents, for completeness and conformance with the site-specific cleanup objectives and to make a decision to accept or reject these documents based on this review.
+The NYSDEC also has the responsibility and authority to review and approve QA documentation collected during brownfield cleanup construction and to confirm that the QA Plan was followed.

-5.2.2 Applicant
+5.2.2 Volunteer

-285 Niagara Operating Co., LLC ("Applicant") will be responsible for complying with the QA requirements as specified herein and for monitoring and controlling the quality of the Brownfield cleanup construction either directly or through their designated environmental consultant and/or legal counsel.
-The Applicants will also have the authority to select Remedial Action Contractor(s) to assist them in fulfilling these responsibilities.
+Benson Construction and Development, LLC ("Volunteer") will be responsible for complying with the QA requirements as specified herein and for monitoring and controlling the quality of the Brownfield cleanup construction either directly or through their designated environmental consultant and/or legal counsel.
+The Applicant will also have the authority to select Remedial Action Contractor(s) to assist them in fulfilling these responsibilities.
 The designated Project Manager is responsible for implementing the project, and has the authority to commit the resources necessary to meet project objectives and requirements.